 You’re in debt!
 How did that happen?
 Who cares!
-Too often, we spend so much time focusing on the how and become paralyzed about improving the situation and starting the process of getting out of debt.
-Yes, in a global sense, it may matter how we got in debt so we can learn something from that and not make the same mistake again, but focusing all your energy on past mistakes and not the present and future improvements you can make harms you in the long run.
-Stop beating yourself up over the how and start working towards the never again!
+Too often, we spend so much time focusing on “the how” and become paralyzed about improving the situation and starting the process of getting out of debt.
+Yes, in a global sense, it may matter how we got in debt so we can learn something from that and not make the same mistake again, but focusing all your energy on past mistakes and not the present and future improvements you can make can harm you in the long run.
+Stop beating yourself up over “the how” and start working towards the “never again”!
 There will be plenty of time to analyze your mistakes once you’ve established a plan and a workable flexible way to climb out of debt.

 So now that you’re ready to forgive past transgressions (or at least, feel like you can temporarily let go of them) and start moving towards a future of financial independence, what do you do?